qpliu/esolang/intercal/README.md

 examples on the internet of `READING OUT` arrays.
 Apparently, that is for binary or text I/O in newer implementations.

-Section 4.4.1 says 16-bit variables can only get 32-bit values if the value is less than 65535.
-Presumably they can get a 16-bit value equal to 65535.
+Section 4.4.1 says 16-bit variables can only be assigned 32-bit values if the value is less than 65535.
+Presumably they can be assigned a 16-bit value equal to 65535.
 This bizarre restriction remains in the 1996 document.
 This implementation will enforce it.

 This implementation treats a spark or a rabbit-ears that immediately follows a binary operator or is immediately followed by a unary operator